Open-Web Steel Joists

 Photo: Tim Street-Porter, Elizabeth Whiting & Associates, London

-The lightweight open-web steel joists of the Eames House (designed and built 1945 to 1949) feature webbing made from a continuous bent steel rod.
+The lightweight open-web steel joists of the Eames House feature webbing made from a continuous bent steel rod.

 Photo: Flickr user "lotsinspace"